junxit/us-congress-bills-111/bill.md

   - **(3)** *Consultation* The Secretary, acting through the Director, in the implementation of this subsection—
     - **(A)** shall consult with other appropriate Federal agencies with responsibility for the conservation or management of fish and wildlife habitat and appropriate State agencies; and
     - **(B)** may consult with appropriate, Indian tribes, Flyway Councils, or regional conservation organizations, public and private landowners, members of academia and the scientific community, and other nonprofit conservation or private stakeholders.
-  - **(4)** *Public comment* The Secretary, through the Director, shall provide for adequate opportunities for general public review and comment of the Program as part of the five-year evaluations conducted pursuant to this subsection.
+  - **(4)** *Public comment* The Secretary, through the Director, shall provide for adequate opportunities for general public review and comment of the Program as part of the 5-year evaluations conducted pursuant to this subsection.

 ## § 8.
 Treatment of existing joint ventures